ThreatLockerNickCottrell/ZTW2025/Obfuscating-Your-C2/README.md

 Now we will be creating our empire C2 profile and agent.
 This will show you what you need to complete the lab.
 Please start the victim VM and start the kali VM

-Once the machine is booted and you have logged in with `kali:kali`, you can go to `https://localhost:1337/index.html` to get access to the powershell-empire portal.
+Once the machine is booted and you have logged in with `kali:kali`,  you can head to `https://localhost:1337/index.html` to get access to the powershell-empire portal.
+> if the link is dead then open the terminal and type
+> `sudo powershell-empire server` once you see
+> `Uvicorn running on http://0.0.0.0:1337` then

 ![Picture of empire login](Assets/writing_your_own_c2_profile.png)